daneroo/simple-gke-infra/DNS.md

 ### Add the delegate NS record in the parent zone - referring the the nameservers of the new zone ^

 Note: the NS records are added in a transaction, and then executed.
-The NS etries are positional parameters to the `gcloud dns record-sets transaction add` command. (not comma separated as a single parameter)
+The NS entries are positional parameters to the `gcloud dns record-sets transaction add` command. (not comma separated as a single parameter)

 ```bash
 export DELEGATING_PROJECT_ID="pdcp-serv-002-alpha-dns"